openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

 ## Block Internet access for the Dash Button

-Completely deny internet access for the Amazaon Dash Button in your router.
+Completely deny internet access for the Amazon Dash Button in your router.
 You need to find out the Dash button's IP address first of all.
 This is not explained as this job depends on your environment.

 ## Supported Things